 The Solomon Islands gained independence from Britain in 1978.
 Tensions between the two largest ethnic groups—the Gwale and the Malaitans—over jobs and land rights turned into open warfare in 1998.
 Scores were injured or killed before peace was gradually restored through the 2000 Townsville Peace Agreement, brokered by Australia and New Zealand.
 A UN mission initially maintained order, while the Australian-led Regional Assistance Mission to the Solomon Islands (RAMSI) has kept the peace since 2003.

-In 2007, Derek Sikua was elected prime minister and made political stability and national reconciliation priorities of his government.
+In 2007, Derek Sikua was elected prime minister and made political stability a priority in his government.
 A Truth and Reconciliation Commission, modeled after South Africa’s, was launched in 2009 to investigate crimes and address impunity connected to the 1998–2003 violence.
 In 2010, the commission began its first hearings, during which witnesses told stories of threats, torture, and death.
-More hearings were held in 2011 to collect information for a final report expected to be released in 2012.
+The commission’s report was submitted to the prime minister, who by year’s end had not yet released it to the public.